-When it comes to saving money and striving towards financial independence, impulsive spending habits are some of the biggest obstacles preventing you from achieving your goals.
+When it comes to saving money and striving towards financial independence, impulse spending habits are some of the biggest obstacles preventing you from achieving your goals.
 Impulse shopping problems typically start out small: $5 purchases here and there.
 But then they progress into more frequent and costly purchases, as we grow increasingly desensitized to those small expenses until we’re spending hundreds of dollars per month (or week) on things we don’t really need.

 The problem is, human beings aren’t too great at differentiating between wants and needs.
 We’re psychologically driven to keep up with the Joneses by comparing ourselves to other people and buying more things, paying for more experiences to make up for any gaps between our happiness and our perceptions of other people’s contentment with their lives.
 This is clearly an unsustainable path, but many Americans fall into this trap anyway (hence the reason why so many households have more than $8,000 in just credit card debt).